 - 1. Staffing Ratio - (a) The teaching establishment of an aided bi-sessional or whole-day primary school is calculated respectively on the basis of 1.3 or 1.4 teachers per class.
 In order to avoid the use of fractions of a teacher, the number of teachers resulting from the application of the 1.3:1 or 1.4:1 formula should be rounded up to the nearest whole number.
-The only exception to the general rule is that schools operating only one class will be staffed with 1.5 teachers. - (b) In schools with 6 or more classes, the calculation is exclusive of the post of the Principal of the school. - (c) Aided primary schools are staffed with teachers at the grades of Certificated Master/Mistress (for non-graduate teachers) and Primary School Master/Mistress (for graduate teachers). - (d) Each primary school is entitled to have 50% of its teaching staff in the graduate grade, and should put in place a reasonable grade structure. (updated on 1 September 2009)
+The only exception to the general rule is that schools operating only one class will be staffed with 1.5 teachers. - (b) In schools with 6 or more classes, the calculation is exclusive of the post of the Principal of the school. - (c) Aided primary schools are staffed with teachers at the grades of Certificated Master/Mistress (for non-graduate teachers) and Primary School Master/Mistress (for graduate teachers). - (d) Each primary school is entitled to have 55% of its teaching staff in the graduate grade in the 2015/16 school year (60% in the 2016/17 school year and 65% from the 2017/18 school year onwards), and should put in place a reasonable grade structure.